oktsadwikar/Multivariate-Analysis/Individual_Final_Examination.md

     ##   total_missing_values complete_rows total_observations memory_usage
     ## 1                    0           319               1276        11912

-First, we prepare the predicted Principle Components value for test data based on the Principle Component Analysis of train data.
-Thus, we use this predicted Principle Components value of test data to do the Quadratic discriminant analysis with Principle Component Analysis.
+First, we prepare the predicted principal Components value for test data based on the principal Component Analysis of train data.
+Thus, we use this predicted principal Components value of test data to do the Quadratic discriminant analysis with principal Component Analysis.

 #### 3.4.2.2 Predict Classes QDA with PCA